-Entangled metallic wire material (EMWM) is a porous damping material that is generally made of a series of coiled metal wires with various sections embedded and hooked to achieve a spatial network structure[1-7].
-EMWM has attracted great attention as its superior structural (high porosity, large working surface area, sound-absorption, sealing, and damping) and non-structural characteristics (anti-corrosion and elasticity), and has gradually become an excellent substitute for ordinary rubber products [8-14].
-Scholars have conducted extensive research on the preparation and energy consumption mechanism of EMWM.
-Bai et al.[15, 16] studied various winding and laying methods, which provides a reference for the mechanized and large-scale production of EMWM.
-Ren et al. [17] used ANSYS to achieve virtual preparation of metal rubber and addressed the complex problem of EMWM process simulation, which has a strong guiding significance in the practical preparation of EMWM.
-Ao et al. [18, 19] explored the energy mechanism of EMWM and concluded that the dry friction between micro-element springs inside the EMWM is the primary reason for its damping and energy dissipation characteristics.
-Courtois [20] observed the complex wire-to-wire contact in EMWM by X-ray tomography, and connected the evolution of microstructure with the macroscopic mechanical properties of EMWM.
-Ma et al. [10] studied the quasi-static mechanical experiments of nickel-based super-alloy EMWM of different densities, and its three-dimensional reconstruction was performed using CT scanning technology.
-In addition, application of metal rubber, such as rotor bearing [21, 22], building structure [9, 23], ship vibration reduction [24-26] has been investigated.
+The entangled metallic wire material (EMWM) is a porous damping structure that is composed of a series of coiled metal wires with various sections embedded and hooked in order to achieve a spatial network structure[1-7].
+EMWM has attracted great attention due to its superior structural (high degree of porosity, large working surface area, sound absorption, sealing, and damping), as well as non-structural characteristics (anti-corrosion and elasticity).
+For that reason, it has gradually become an excellent candidate for ordinary rubber products [8-14].
+Additionally, extensive research has been conducted on the preparation and energy consumption mechanism of EMWM.
+More specifically, Bai et al.[15, 16] investigated various winding and laying methods, which provide a reference for the mechanized and large-scale production of EMWM-based configurations.
+Ren et al. [17] employed the ANSYS software in order to achieve a virtual representation of the metal rubber and addressed the complex problem of the EMWM process simulation, which is of great importance for the practical fabrication of EMWM.
+Furthermore, Ao et al. [18, 19] explored the energy mechanism of the EMWM and concluded that the dry friction between the micro-element springs within the EMWM is the primary reason for its improved damping and energy dissipation characteristics.
+In another interesting work reported by Courtois et al,[20] the authors explored the complex wire-to-wire contact in EMWM by applying the X-ray tomography technique, whereas they connected the evolution of the microstructure with the macroscopic mechanical properties of the EMWM.
+Ma et al. [10] studied the quasi-static mechanical properties of the nickel-based super-alloy EMWM with different densities, while the authors provided a three-dimensional reconstruction by using CT scanning technology.
+In addition, the incorporation of metal rubber elements, such as rotor bearing [21, 22], building structure [9, 23], ship vibration reduction [24-26] has been also extensively investigated.